ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleProfilePrecessingSpin.rst

 IVehicleProfilePrecessingSpin
 =============================

-.. py:class:: IVehicleProfilePrecessingSpin
+.. py:class:: ansys.stk.core.stkobjects.IVehicleProfilePrecessingSpin

    IVehicleAttitudeProfile

    Precessing Spin attitude profile, in which the spin axis of the satellite specified in the body frame is offset through the nutation angle away from the angular momentum direction specified in the inertial frame.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleProfilePrecessingSpin

 Overview
 --------